 Penguin is the most important algorithm update for link builders.
 It basically says, bad links will be ignored and not punished.
 The moral of the story here is do not build spammy links.
 More information on Penguin from Search Engine Land can be found here.

 While we leverage Moz’s DA for our strength scoring, we also leverage other tools to understand the power of a link:

-SEMrush: To understand is a page had rankings.
-Pages with more rankings have more value.
+Semrush: To understand if a page has keyword rankings.
+Pages with more keyword rankings have more value.

 Now that the basics are covered.
 It is time to learn about the link building tactics.
 For additional reading please check out the following resources:

 The most important part of link building is organizing your tactics.
 I like to call this: Three Steps for Link Success.
 A link building campaign is centered around 3 main factors:

 A linkable asset

 - This is the page you want a webmaster to link to on your website.
 There are many types of linkable assets and it depends on your strategy.
 For example, if a site’s primary focus is around selling a financial product, the homepage could become a linkable asset for people looking for that specific financial product.
 In most cases, the linkable asset is a piece of content or a specific page on a site.
 Exercise: find a linkable asset and target group to pitch.

 - Pro Tip: Consider creating a linkable asset with the intention of using it as part of your strategy.
 This will allow you to create a piece that’s perfectly catered to your approach.

 - Prospecting is the practice of finding the right website and person to reach out to.
 For any link building campaign, it is important to know what type of website or page you are looking for.
 For example, if you are trying to pitch a linkable asset about flowers as a resource, your prospecting strategy will likely be focused around flower groups with “resource” pages.
 We will go over prospecting in more detail below.